 We found the preferred room location to be perfect.
-We were a short walk from the main lobby, which was ideal for the early morning transportation ahead of the run as well as for any trips to the food court.
+We were a short walk from the main lobby, which was ideal for bus transportation and trips to the food court.
 We were a two-to-five minute walk from food, transportation to the parks, a pool and more.

 You’ll also notice the Generation Gap Bridge located at the top of the map.
 This walkway takes guests to the Disney Skyliner station as well to Disney’s Art of Animation Resort.
 It’s a relatively short walk to visit Disney’s Art of Animation Resort if you’re looking to explore another resort.

 Pop Century Rooms